mam-mih-val/bmn_magnetic_field/README.md

 ### Built-in macro
 There already are several macros for magnetic field visualization:
 #### draw_2dgraph.cc
 is capable of drawing 2-dimensinal pictures for each component as well 1-dimensional projections on X-axis.
-It dumps all of the results into root-file.
+It dumps all the results into root-file.
 #### draw_2dgraph.cc
 is used for visualization field vectors as arrows.
 The output is picture.
 #### Any custom macro you wish